Luncaaa/AdvancedDisplays/README.md

 - Contact me on Discord: Lucaaa#6268 / luncaaa

 ## How to compile
-The plugin is compiled using Gradle and Java 17, although it must run with Java 21 on >=1.20.5.
+The plugin is compiled using Gradle and Java 21.
+It can run on Java 17 on versions <1.20.5, but it must run with Java 21 on >=1.20.5.
 Build the jar running the Gradle command "./gradlew build" in the root folder.

 ## Developer API [![](https://jitpack.io/v/Luncaaa/AdvancedDisplays.svg)](https://jitpack.io/#Luncaaa/AdvancedDisplays)